Rope A Dope 2: Interview with Eric Jacobus

 I'd say we really wanted to do our Rumble in the Bronx end fight.
 Jackie Chan is a very clear inspiration for me so we hoped to use that style with the props and comedy.
 I'm also a big fan of Vaudeville and grew up with Charlie Chaplin and Laurel and Hardy so I wanted to use the cane.
 I wanted a nod to Charlie Chaplin's famous boxing fight.
 That really sums up my influence and inspiration.

-Watching it back now, what are you happiest with in Rope A Dope 2?
+Revisiting it now, what are you happiest with in Rope A Dope 2?

 I think the end fight gets a lot of laughs.
 I felt we lacked that in the first one and I sensed a tension with audiences when it seemed like they wanted to laugh.
 It's like Edge of Tomorrow, which they renamed Live, Die, Repeat.
 When you see the movie, it's a funny concept but the last third of the movie had no humour.
 I wanted to give people a good reason to laugh.
 In the end fight, Pete came up with this bottle gag idea where several bottles would be smashed over my head.
 We thought "okay cool" and shot it.
 In the edit we weren't sure and cut it out for a while but realised that audiences loved that part, which was great, so we put it back in.